kenshin133/MinecraftStatusPage/README.md

-# Minecraft server status page
+# Minecraft server status page (multi-server support)
-A simple page to see if your minecraft server is online with some basic stats like the version and amount of players online.
+A simple page to see if your minecraft servers is online with some basic stats like the version and amount of players online.

 ## Requirements
 - A webserver with php >= 7